About Protected TAVR™

 Protecting the Brain During TAVR

-A new type of protection has been designed to help safeguard patients from the risk of stroke caused by debris that may travel to the brain during certain cardiovascular procedures.
-The Sentinel™ Cerebral Protection System (CPS), used in “protected TAVR” and other protected procedures, is the only device that filters, captures and removes this potentially damaging debris before it can reach a patient’s brain.
+A new technology is available to help safeguard patients from the risk of stroke during TAVR and other selected cardiovascular procedures.
+The Sentinel, used in “protected TAVR” and other protected procedures, is the only device that filters, captures and removes potentially dangerous debris before it can reach a patient’s brain.

 View a Protected TAVR Procedure